studoverse/katerbase/README.md

 #### Kotlin fields

-By using the [@Transient](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.jvm/-transient/) field annotation, a field can be marked no not being serialized, therefore it won't get stored in the MongoDB document.
+By using the [@Transient](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.jvm/-transient/) field annotation, a field can be marked as to be ignored on serialization, therefore it won't get stored in the MongoDB document.
 [Getters and setters](https://kotlinlang.org/docs/reference/properties.html#getters-and-setters) won't get serialized or deserialized by Katerbase.
 Also, functions within the Kotlin model class will be ignored by the serialization and deserialization.
 All kind of field visibility modifiers are acceptable, so it does not matter if a field of a Kotlin model is `public`, `internal`, `protected` or `private`.

 #### Missing Kotlin field

 MongoDB collections can be [schemaless](https://www.mongodb.com/blog/post/why-schemaless), although [document schemas](https://docs.mongodb.com/stitch/mongodb/document-schemas/) can be enforced.
 In case the MonoDB document has properties that do not have a corresponding Kotlin field, the **property will be ignored** on deserialization.
 This is useful when adding fields in the MongoDB document if the updated Kotlin models are not yet deployed.

-A [Movie](#collection-setup) MongoDB document `{_id: "first", actors: [], website: "https://example.org"}` will get deserialized into the Kotlin class `Movie(_id=first, actors=[]`.
+A [Movie](#collection-setup) MongoDB document `{_id: "first", actors: [], website: "https://example.org"}` will get deserialized into the Kotlin class `Movie(_id=first, actors=[])`.

 #### Additional Kotlin field

 In case the MongoDB document does not have a property value that is defined in the Kotlin model, respectively the MongoDB property is `undefined`, the **default field value** will be used.
 This is useful when adding fields to Kotlin models if the MongoDB documents are not yet migrated.

-A [Movie](#collection-setup) MongoDB document `{_id: "first", actors: [{name: "actorname"}, {birthday: ISODate(0)}]}` will get deserialized into the Kotlin class `Movie(_id=first, actors=[Actor(name=actorname, birthday=null), Actor(name=, birthday=Date(0))]`.
+A [Movie](#collection-setup) MongoDB document `{_id: "first", actors: [{name: "actorname"}, {birthday: ISODate(0)}]}` will get deserialized into the Kotlin class `Movie(_id=first, actors=[Actor(name=actorname, birthday=null), Actor(name=, birthday=Date(0))])`.

 #### Null and undefined

 All Kotlin field values can be nullable, in that case `null` will be stored in the MongoDB document.
 MongoDB supports two nullable JavaScript types: `undefined` and `null`.
-If a field in a MongoDB document is `undefined`, then the Kotlin model has an additional field, see [additional Kotlin field](#additional-kotlin-field).
-If a MongoDB document field value is `null` then it is either deserialized to the Kotlin `null` type in case of non-primitive types (e.g. `String?` or `User?`) or to `0` in case of [primitive types](https://kotlinlang.org/docs/tutorials/kotlin-for-py/primitive-data-types-and-their-limitations.html).
+If a field in a MongoDB document is `undefined` the behavior described in [additional Kotlin field](#additional-kotlin-field) applies.
+If a MongoDB document field value is `null` then it is either deserialized to the Kotlin `null` type in case of non-primitive types (e.g. `String?` or `User?`) or to `0`/`0.0` in case of [primitive types](https://kotlinlang.org/docs/tutorials/kotlin-for-py/primitive-data-types-and-their-limitations.html).
 This is a known limitation that happens because of the Jackson deserialization, a later field access in Kotlin will fail then with a `NullPointerException` on object types.

 ## Project state